justincasher/justincasher.github.io/AI/Catan RL/Catan_RL.md

 6. [Conclusions](#6-conclusions)
 7. [References](#7-references)

-*Note.* &emsp; I would like to point out that this experiment is not true reinforcement learning; it is supervised learning.
+*Note.* &nbsp; I would like to point out that this experiment is not true reinforcement learning; it is supervised learning.
 Instead of computing a reward at each stage, we train a neural network to predict the end goal, and we exploit temporal differences to use this result to update network predictions at earlier states.

 ## 1. Introduction